5 million active installs!!!

 Select the one you like.
 Personally, I like large featured images as it draws the attention of the user.

-Here, you have the option to verify your site with Pinterest if you haven’t already done it.
-Just follow these steps:
+You can use this option to verify your site with Pinterest if you haven’t already done it.

 - Go to the Pinterest Settings page and click on Profile.